 Kelowna is located midway along the shores of Okanagan Lake in the Okanagan Valley.
 The Okanagan Valley is part of British Columbia’s Interior Plateau and is characterized by a string of lakes created by glaciation.
-This glacial activity occurred during the Tertiary and Quaternary periods when mile-thick ice layers retreated 10,000 years ago, scraping the surface and leaving behind valuable sedimentary deposits along its borders.
-Additional mountain river erosion and flooding left behind nutrient and mineral-rich soils which today still form the foundation of the Okanagan’s successful agricultural economy.
+This glacial activity occurred during the Tertiary and Quaternary periods when mile-thick ice layers retreated 10,000 years ago, scraping the surface and leaving valuable sedimentary deposits along its borders.
+Additional mountain river erosion and flooding left behind nutrient and mineral-rich soils which today still form the foundation of the Okanagan’s thriving agricultural economy.

 Three mountain ranges surround the region: the Columbia Mountains, a range of the Rockies, and comprised of the Purcell, Selkirk, Monashee and Cariboo sub-ranges lay to the east of the Okanagan Valley; the Cascade Mountains, specifically the Okanagan, Hozameen and Skagit ranges, form the south-western border; and the Coastal Mountains are to the west.